 The ARCP panel must base its decision only upon the submitted evidence within the ePortfolio.
-It is the responsibility of the Resident Doctor to submit the evidence, and for clinical and educational supervisors to submit their reports by the required deadlines.
+It is the responsibility of the residents to submit the evidence, and for clinical and educational supervisors to submit their reports by the required deadlines.

-At the beginning of the Resident Doctor's last attachment in the training year (i.e. April) two meetings should occur:
+At the beginning of the Foundation resident doctor's last attachment in the training year (i.e. April) two meetings should occur:

 - an induction meeting with the Clinical Supervisor of the final post to outline the placement objectives - a specific pre-ARCP meeting with their Educational Supervisor.
-This meeting with the ES is critical to the ARCP process and should be treated as an informal pre-ARCP, whereby the Resident Doctor is clear about the outstanding competences that need to be met in their final attachment in order to achieve a successful outcome at their ARCP.
+This meeting with the ES is critical to the ARCP process and should be treated as an informal pre-ARCP, whereby the doctor is clear about the outstanding competences that need to be met in their final attachment in order to achieve a successful outcome at their ARCP.
 This is a particularly important role for the ES, where they should establish if there are any concerns that an adverse ARCP outcome is likely.
 There should be a record of this meeting within the ePortfolio.

-At the meeting with the ES, the ES must play a key role within the preparation stages of their Resident Doctor's ARCP and revalidation by:
+At the meeting with the ES, the ES must play a key role within the preparation stages of their Foundation resident doctor's ARCP and revalidation by:

-- ensuring that any gaps within the portfolio/evidence are identified with the Resident Doctor - agreeing an action plan with the Resident Doctor to enable any outstanding areas to be addressed in time for Resident Doctor submission of their portfolio for the ARCP panel - documenting this action plan within the ePortfolio - working closely with the Resident Doctor's Clinical Supervisor where necessary
+- ensuring that any gaps within the portfolio/evidence are identified with the Foundation resident doctor - agreeing an action plan with the Foundation resident doctor to enable any outstanding areas to be addressed in time for submission of their portfolio for the ARCP panel - documenting this action plan within the ePortfolio - working closely with the Foundation resident doctor's Clinical Supervisor where necessary

-The ARCP process needs to occur in May/June of each year to meet GMC timelines for sign off of both F1 and F2 Resident Doctors.
+The ARCP process needs to occur in May/June of each year to meet GMC timelines for sign off of both FY1 and FY2 Foundation resident doctors.